StefanIvemo/stefanivemo.github.io/_posts/2020-05-11-API Management Pre-Reqs.md

 -----
 First thing we need to do is to create an Azure Key Vault.
 The template I use is a quite simple template that basically just deploys the Key Vault, but there are some minor settings that are important later on.

-1. Azure Key Vault is enabled for ARM template deployment.
+1. Azure Key Vault is **_enabled_** for **ARM Template Deployment**.
 This is needed to access the Key Vault during template deployments, and we'll do that when we deploy the APIM Service.
-2. Soft Delete is enabled on the Key Vault.
+2. **Soft Delete** is **_enabled_** on the Key Vault.
 This is a requirement when using certificates from an Azure Key Vault in an Azure Application Gateway that will be used in-front of APIM configured in internal VNet mode later on (and it's a good idea to always enable soft delete for your Key Vaults).
-3. Assign an access policy with full permissions to my AAD account for administration.
+3. **_Assign_** an **Access Policy** with full permissions to my AAD account for administration.

 <a class="github-button" href="https://github.com/StefanIvemo/APIM/blob/master/Misc/KeyVault.json" aria-label="Use this template StefanIvemo/APIM on GitHub">Use this template</a>